AliSinaYOusofi/MyFirstQuote/README.md

 ## Project Overview
 Welcome to My First Quote.
-This project is a web application designed to display quotes that you have in mind (not from someone else).
+This project is a web application designed to display quotes that you have think is awesome.
 This project is aimed at developers making their first open-source contribution.

 ## Why is this project useful?
 This project serves several purposes: